You Were Born to Win

 The scriptures above tell us that Christ leads us in that victorious procession.
 We share in, and celebrate, the victory He has won over sin, death, hell, and the Devil.

 We can walk confidently with faith and courage in this world knowing that we have the victory already through Christ no matter what circumstances tell us.
 People should be able to look in our eyes and see triumph.
-They should be able to listen to our voice and hear victory.
+They should be able to listen to our voices and hear victory.

 But, I admit it can be hard.
 Things happen and we don’t feel very triumphant or victorious.